davidchatz/aws-diagnose-ec2-ssh/lab-01/README.md

 network activity to your VPC.

 This feed is not in real time, it will take several minutes to refresh with the latest data.
-What you should see is traffic from your desktop to your instance on port 22 being ACCEPTED, as defined in the security group.
+What you should see is traffic from your desktop to port 22 on your instance and traffic from port 22 on your instance back to your desktop as ACCEPTED.
+Note that port your desktop sends and receives that traffic is a port number above 1024 and will vary with every connection you make.

 You will also see traffic from other external sources and maybe from the instance itself to other services being REJECTED.
 This is why it is important to understand what services are needed on your instances and to lock down your security groups and NACLs.

+Enter your desktop IP address in the search so that you can just your traffic to the instance.

 If you are unfamiliar with the flow logs format, see this [document](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs.html#flow-log-records).

 ## Review